DaveParillo/cisc187-reader/docs/_sources/pointers/free-store.rst.txt

 Class ``std::unique_ptr``
 .........................
-A :cref:`std::unique_ptr` is a so-called 'smart pointer' that owns and manages another object through a pointer and disposes of that object when the ``unique_ptr`` goes out of scope.
+A :memory:`unique_ptr` is a so-called 'smart pointer' that owns and manages another object through a pointer and disposes of that object when the ``unique_ptr`` goes out of scope.
 A ``unique_ptr`` is a very lightweight wrapper around a pointer.
 The basic syntax is: